jonathanmorgan/context_text/README-django_1.6.md

             </Files>
         </Directory>

-    - If you are using apache 2.2 on ubuntu, I'd put it in `/etc/apache2/conf.d`, in a file named `django-sourcenet`.

-    - If you are using apache 2.4 on ubuntu 13.10 or greater:
+- If you are using apache 2.4 on ubuntu 13.10:

     - place this file in /etc/apache2/conf-available, naming it "django-sourcenet.conf".

     - make sure to uncomment `Require all granted` in the file above, and comment out `Allow from all`.

     - enable it with the a2enconf command:

             (sudo) a2enconf django-sourcenet

 - Add a line that sets your python path to the wsgi.py file (<project_folder>/research/wsgi.py):